hci-lab-um/heuristics-for-test-tool-design/Heuristics/H01-Why.md

   <summary>Click for explanation of the heuristic
   </summary>

-The research showed that sometimes we forget to ask "why/" a tool is needed.
+The research showed that sometimes we forget to ask "why?" a tool is needed.

 Examining the goals we want to achieve and the problems we want to ovvercome help understand whether a tool will help, or not.